Lafayette Leopards football: National championships

 The Maroon entered 1926 having narrowly missed winning the 1925 national championship.
 The previous year, Lafayette defeated the University of Pittsburgh for the Panthers lone loss in a season where they would be crowned Eastern champions.
 However, Lafayette tied Colgate University 7–7 at Franklin Field and lost to Washington & Jefferson 7–6 at the Polo Grounds.

 The Leopards received a boost on opening day by inaugurating Lafayette Stadium.
 Their still unfinished stadium, which was soon to be known as Fisher Field and modeled after Harvard Stadium, saw the Leopards defeat Muhlenberg College 35–0.
 Lafayette and Pittsburgh played another classic at Forbes Field, a 17–7 Maroon victory.
 Entering their sixth game at 5–0 and averaging 34 points per game, Lafayette met Washington & Jefferson and legendary coach Andy Kerr in what would soon become one of the greatest games in school history.
 Down 10–0 heading into halftime, Herb McCracken benched the entire starting 11 and had a starters-only closed-door meeting at halftime.
 The strategy worked, as Lafayette scored on the sixth play of the second half.
 Late in the fourth, down 10–9 and at their own 12 on third down, a fake punt handoff kept the drive alive.
 After a long pass to the W&J 35, a reverse-lateral-forward pass put the Maroon on the four with seconds to play.
 Tuffy Guest punched in the winning score and sent the Presidents to their only loss in a 7–1–1 season.
 McCracken called the victory the most dramatic, spirited and determined of his career, while sportswriters dubbed the game among the top ten they had witnessed.

 Lafayette did not surrender a point the rest of the season and scored the fewest points in a 35–0 win over Lehigh.
 Following the season and the nation's leading scorer Mike "George" Wilson's exploits, Lafayette was crowned Eastern champion.
 The Associated Press also crowned Lafayette as the national five-year champion, ahead of Michigan, Notre Dame, and the selected Rose Bowl participant Alabama.

 Conference championships

-Lafayette has won seven conference championships.
+Lafayette has won eight conference championships.

+Postseason

-Division I-AA/FCS Playoffs results
+NCAA Division I-AA/FCS playoffs

-The Leopards have appeared in the I-AA/FCS playoffs four times with an overall record of 0–4.
+The Leopards have made five appearances in the FCS Playoffs, with a combined record of 0–5.